nerfstudio-project/gsplat/docs/source/tests/eval.rst

 | gsplat-30k      |   3.88M |  0.92M |   0.73M |  2.49M |   0.87M | 1.03M | 3.40M |
 +-----------------+---------+--------+---------+--------+---------+-------+-------+

-Note: Evaulations for 2DGS are conducted on a NVIDIA 4090 GPU.
+Note: Evaulations for 2DGS are conducted on a NVIDIA RTX 4090 GPU.
 The LPIPS metric is evaluated using :code:`from torchmetrics.image.lpip import LearnedPerceptualImagePatchSimilarity`, which is different from what's reported in the original paper that uses :code:`from lpipsPyTorch import lpips`.